 Born and raised in Philadelphia, Malcolm has worked with youth throughout high school and in various roles as an undergraduate at Duquesne University.
 After earning his bachelor’s degree in Psychology with a minor in Sociology in 2017, he followed his passion for education and obtained his master’s in Education Administration in 2018.
 Malcolm has filled his time in Pittsburgh growing his leadership capacity by participating in the Chuck Cooper Scholarship Program, interning with the Hillman Family Foundations, and working with the youth in Pittsburgh as a mentor and tutor as a member of Duquesne’s Collegiate 100.
 As a longtime youth advocate, he brings his experiences and unique skills to help students be the best at all aspects of their lives.

-MADDIE SIEBER — FUSION AND CROSSOVER ASSISTANT PROGRAM COORDINATOR
+ALI MCMUTRIE — FUSION AND CROSSOVER PROGRAM ASSISTANT

 JULIAN POWELL — COL JAZZ PROGRAM COORDINATOR